goldenboynicohd/pygoogle-cloud-tts/README.md

 # Why upload this noob script?
 I want to learn Git, share what I made even though it's not pythonic, not well made.
 But it does the job.
-I just tested it again and the only thing I had to change is add a token.
+I just tested it again after a couple of months and the only thing I had to change is add a token.

 # Requirements: